-Observations from two sites along the East Coast of the United States provide compelling evidence that the depth-averaged offshore flow (below the wave troughs) seaward of the surfzone, in water depths of 5-13 m, is primarily undertow driven by surface gravity waves, not by wind forcing.
-The evidence for this is the significant correlations between the predicted (from equation 3) and observed depth-averaged cross-shelf flows (Fig. 5) and the consistency with theory of the dependence of the observed depth-averaged offshore flow on both water depth and wave height (Figs. 6 and 7).
+Observations from two sites along the U. S. East coast provide compelling evidence that the depth-averaged offshore flow (below the wave troughs) seaward of the surf zone, in water depths of 5-13 m, is primarily undertow driven by surface gravity waves, not by wind forcing.
+The evidence for this is the significant correlations between the predicted [from Eq.
+(3)] and observed depth-averaged cross-shelf flows (Fig. 5) and the consistency with theory of the dependence of the observed depth-averaged offshore flow on both water depth and wave height (Figs. 6 and 7).

-The observed average cross-shelf velocity profile seaward of the surfzone forced by waves (during weak wind stresses) has maximum offshore flow and vertical shear near the surface, and weak offshore flow and vertical shear in the lower half of the water column (Fig. 11a).
-This vertical structure of the cross-shelf flow seaward of the surfzone does not resemble the parabolic profiles with maximum offshore flow at mid-depth or near the bottom observed in the surfzone (Fig. 1a; Haines and Sallenger 1994; Garcez Faria et al. 2000; Reniers et al. 2004).
-Instead, the observed cross-shelf velocity profiles seaward of the surfzone during winter are consistent with an inviscid balance between the Coriolis force associated with the offshore flow and the Hasselmann wave stress associated with the influence of the Earth's rotation on surface waves (Figs. 1b and 11a).
+The observed average cross-shelf velocity profile seaward of the surf zone forced by waves (during weak wind stresses) has maximum offshore flow and vertical shear near the surface and weak offshore flow and vertical shear in the lower half of the water column (Fig. 11a).
+This vertical structure of the cross-shelf flow seaward of the surf zone does not resemble the parabolic profiles with maximum offshore flow at middepth or near the bottom observed in the surf zone (Fig. 1a; Haines and Sallenger 1994; Garcez Faria et al. 2000; Reniers et al. 2004).
+Instead, the observed cross-shelf velocity profiles seaward of the surf zone during winter are consistent with an inviscid balance between the Coriolis force associated with the offshore flow and the Hasselmann wave stress associated with the influence of the earth's rotation on surface waves (Figs. 1b and 11a).
 The agreement provides some of the first direct observational evidence for the importance of the Hasselmann wave stress in forcing oceanic flows.
 Average summer cross-shelf velocity profiles are more sheared than either average winter profiles or model profiles (Fig. 12).
-Suppression of turbulent stresses by the stronger summer stratification does not appear to be the explanation, since the assumed momentum balance is essentially inviscid.
+Suppression of turbulent stresses by the stronger summer stratification does not appear to be the explanation, as the assumed momentum balance is essentially inviscid.
 Observations and model studies of undertow during stratified conditions over the inner shelf are needed to understand the dynamics of the summer profiles.

 Given the fundamental nature of the wave-driven transport, it seems likely that undertow will be present on most inner shelves exposed to waves.
-Wave-driven undertow is likely to be significant relative to wind-driven cross-shelf flows in water depths less than about 20 m (Fig. 5 and 13).
+Wave-driven undertow is likely to be significant relative to wind-driven cross-shelf flows in water depths less than about 20 m (Figs. 5 and 13).
 The observed cross-shelf velocities of a few centimeters per second associated with wave forcing over the inner shelf suggest flushing times of a day or less.
 However, since the Stokes drift associated with the surface gravity waves opposes the observed Eulerian flow, the wave-driven flow may be a less effective mechanism for particle exchange than suggested by the observed Eulerian flows.
-The connection between undertow within and offshore of the surfzone and the resulting particle transport between the surfzone and the inner shelf is an important unresolved problem.
+The connection between undertow within and offshore of the surf zone and the resulting particle transport between the surf zone and the inner shelf is an important unresolved problem.